ThomasRoca/Lecture-Columbia-Science-Po-2017/README.md

 - Hybrid data: Crowdsourced data

 ### 3. The Digital Humanitarian movement
+- The history of the digital humanitarian movement
+- Official statistics & Big Data in emergency context

 Conclusion: new tools, new skills and analytics strategy: AI everywhere ?